There are a ton of sites claiming to be the best websites to get free stuff.

 SampleSource is perfect for people who hate surveys and just want the free stuff.

-They don’t require a lot of in-depth feedback.
+They don’t ask for a lot of in-depth feedback.
 A few times a year (usually Spring and Fall), their site goes “live,” and you get to log in and pick a whole box of samples to try.

 It’s a huge event in the freebie community, so the samples go fast!